Want to travel to Hawaii with your family? What's it like going during Covid-19? All your questions are answered here....

 We know that it will be much harder (or at least that's what families with older kids keep telling us) to leave with older kids, so we are trying to take advantage while we can.

 Thankfully, we have really great teachers and a school that are supporting this.
 Of course, since there is lots of virtual learning being done anyway, it was easier to slip away this year.
 Our kid's teachers have given them packets and homework to work on while we are gone.
+Plus, if we feel that our kids need some maths tutoring, that can happen virtually too, so there's no problem at all!

 We know that our kids are going to miss some of the content, but we like to say, "Don't let schooling get in the way of education."
 If our kids were really struggling with school, it wouldn't be good to take them out.
 But we feel that if we keep having them read and stay up on math, they are going to be just fine.